srid/ema/ema/README.md

 ## Hacking

-Run `bin/run`.
+Run `just run` in the devShell.
 This runs the Ex04_Multi example.

-To run the docs, run `nix run github:srid/emanote -- -L ./docs`.
+To run the docs, run `nix run .#docs`.

 ## Getting Started